StevenR123/Istina-Wiki/content/People/Organizations/Forgers.md

 The Forgers of [[Wagram]] are a guild of arcane crafters.
 They are the ones who turn [[Dulmis' Tears]] into artifacts of power.
 # History

 The Forgers were among the first people to begin experimenting with [[Dulmis' Tears]].
 Their founders [[Awakening|Awakened]] through using the tears and we granted ability to Forge artifacts from them.
-Since then they have expanded their number by [[awakening]] promising craftsmen and teaching them to Forge artifacts.
+Since then they have expanded their number by [[Awakening]] promising craftsmen and teaching them to Forge artifacts.
 # Expansion

 ## [[Tradorn]]